History of Gold in Peru: Inca Treasures, Museums and Legacy

 Gold Museum, Lima

-Located in the capital city, this museum houses an extensive collection of pre-Columbian gold artifacts, jewelry, and ceramics.
-It's an excellent starting point to understand Peru's history with gold.
+Located in Peru's capital, this museum houses an impressive collection of pre-Columbian gold artifacts, jewelry, ceremonial pieces, and ceramics.
+It is one of the best places to see gold artifacts in Lima and serves as an excellent introduction to Peru's relationship with gold.

 National Gold Museum, Trujillo